masahills/kanada/README.md

 - Word segmentation may not match linguistic word boundaries precisely
 - Proper nouns may not follow standard conversion rules
 - Compound words may be incorrectly segmented
-- Conversion results can be improved by editing the kanwadict dictionary file in the `dictionary/japanese/` directory
+- Conversion results can be improved by editing the dictionary file in the `dictionary/japanese/` directory

 ## Development Setup